gvwilson/sdxjs/layout-engine/index.md

 Let's start on <g key="easy_mode">easy mode</g>
 without margins, padding, line-wrapping, or other complications.
-We define a cell as a row, a column, or a block.
+Everything we can put on the screen is represented as a rectangular cell, and every cell is either a row, a column, or a block.
-A block has a fixed width and height (hence the name):
+A block has a fixed width and height:

 <%- include('/inc/keep.html', {file: 'easy-mode.js', key: 'block'}) %>

 A row arranges one or more cells horizontally;
-its width is the sum of the widths of its children, while its height is the maximum height of any of its children (<f key="layout-engine-sizing"></f>):
+its width is the sum of the widths of its children, while its height is the height of its tallest child (<f key="layout-engine-sizing"></f>):

 <%- include('/inc/keep.html', {file: 'easy-mode.js', key: 'row'}) %>